 Civilian casualties in Yemen are high.

-As of January 2016, 2,800 civilians had been killed by the fighting in Yemen, with 8,100 casualties overall.
-Both sides have been accused of killing civilians: the United Nations High Commissioner for Human Rights has estimated that Saudi-led coalition air strikes caused almost two-thirds of reported civilian deaths, while the Houthis have been accused of causing mass civilian casualties due to their siege of Taiz, Yemen's third-largest city.
+The United Nations High Commissioner for Human Rights, has estimated that Saudi-led coalition air attacks caused almost two-thirds of reported civilian deaths, while the Houthis have been accused of causing mass civilian casualties due to their siege of Taiz, Yemen's third-largest city.

 Millions of Yemenis have been displaced.

-The UN refugee agency (UNHCR) estimates that more than 2.4 million Yemenis have fled their homes to elsewhere in the country, and 120,000 have sought asylum in other countries, including Djibouti and Somalia.
+The United Nations Office for the Coordination of Humanitarian Affairs (OCHA), estimates that more than 3 million Yemenis have fled their homes to elsewhere in the country, and 280,000 have sought asylum in other countries, including Djibouti and Somalia.
 As reported by Al Jazeera, internally displaced Yemenis often must cope with a lack of food and inadequate shelter.
 Many Yemenis who have not fled are also suffering, especially those in need of healthcare.

 Many foreign countries are involved in Yemen's war.

 In 2015, Saudi Arabia formed a coalition of Arab states to defeat the Houthis in Yemen.
-The coalition now includes Qatar, Kuwait, the United Arab Emirates, Bahrain, Egypt, Morocco, Jordan, Sudan and Senegal.
-Several of these countries have sent troops to fight on the ground in Yemen, while others have only carried out air strikes.
+The coalition includes Kuwait, the United Arab Emirates, Bahrain, Egypt, Morocco, Jordan, Sudan and Senegal.
+Several of these countries have sent troops to fight on the ground in Yemen, while others have only carried out air attacks.

-The United States government regularly launches air strikes on al-Qaeda and Islamic State of Iraq and the Levant (ISIL, also known as ISIS) targets in Yemen, and recently admitted to having deployed a small number of troops on the ground.
-The US, along with other western powers such as the United Kingdom and France, has also supplied the Saudi-led coalition with weapons and intelligence.
+The US government regularly launches air attacks on al-Qaeda and Islamic State of Iraq and the Levant (ISIL, also known as ISIS) targets in Yemen, and recently admitted to having deployed a small number of troops on the ground.
+The US, along with other western powers such as the UK and France, has also supplied the Saudi-led coalition with weapons and intelligence.